LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 * <span translate="no">workspace</span>: a grouping of several repositories (Modules) into a complete package
 * <span translate="no">LoopWorkspace</span>: includes a list of the specific SHA-1 for each Module needed for the app

 You are telling *GitHub* to apply specific customizations when it builds your app for you.
-It makes a fresh copy of all the code needed, applies your specific customizations and then starts the build.
+It extracts from *GitHub* all the code needed, applies your specific customizations and then starts the build.